-The northern course of the 100 Castles Route uniquely combines castles worth seeing and natural beauty.
+The northern course of the 100 Castles Route combines castles worth seeing and natural beauty in a unique way.
 From the flat park landscape and the valley of the Ems, the northern loop leads to the hilly landscapes of the Tecklenburger Land - the balcony of the Münsterland.
 Wall hedges, stately farms, historic inner cities, dreamy monasteries and magnificent panoramic views await you.
 All this forms the setting for the wonderful castles along the cycle route.

 You should take some time for Münster.
 To see most of the city's sights, you should plan a "bike-free" day.
 The best starting point for a city tour is the famous Prinzipalmarkt in the shadow of the Lamberti Church.
 From here it is only a few steps to the Friedenssaal, the cathedral, the magnificent Erbdrostenhof and the Museum of Art and Culture.
 Recommendation: On a guided tour you will learn interesting and surprising facts about many of Münster's sights.

 Münster Castle is the starting point of the 100 Castles Route.
 But before you finally set off, take a look at the castle's botanical garden.

 The city is still almost in sight when you reach the romantic Haus Rüschhaus.
 The small museum and especially the gardens are worth a stop.
 From here at the latest, you find yourself in the middle of the Münsterland park landscape: small forests provide dark green splashes of colour between fields and meadows, and pretty farms with their flowering gardens surprise you time and again.
 The magnificent Hülshoff Castle, birthplace of Annette von Droste-Hülshoff, awaits you at the gates of Havixbeck.
 The museum immerses you in the life and history of the great poetess.
 Don't be surprised if you become poetic yourself during a walk through the beautiful park.